A decoupling approach to the quantum capacity: Final remarks

-We would like to thank Alexander Holevo, Debbie Leung, Renato Renner for interesting discussions.
-PH is supported by the Canada Research Chairs program, CIAR, FQRNT, MITACS and NSERC.
+\end{proof} \acknowledgements We would like to thank Alexander Holevo, Debbie Leung, Renato Renner for interesting discussions.
+PH is supported by the Canada Research Chairs program, CIFAR, FQRNT, MITACS, NSERC and QuantumWorks.
 He is also grateful to the DAMTP in Cambridge for their hospitality.
-JY is thankful for support from the U.S.\ National Science Foundation under Grant No. PHY-0456720 and from the CIAR when this work was initiated.
 MH is supported by Polish Ministry of Scientific Research and Information Technology under the (solicited) grant no. PBZ-MIN-008/P03/2003 and EC IP SCALA.
+AW was supported through an Advanced Research Fellowship of the U.K.\ EPSRC via the ÒQIP IRCÓ, and the European Commission IP ÒQAPÓ (IST-2005-015848).
+JY's research at LANL is supported by the Center for Nonlinear Studies (CNLS), the Quantum Institute and the LDRD program of the U.S.\ Department of Energy.
+He is also grateful for support from the U.S.\ National Science Foundation under Grant No.\ PHY-0456720 through Caltech and from the CIFAR when this work was initiated.